insertokname/nixos_config/README.md

 ## My nixos config

-i am using this on multiple devices, all of them having different requirements so that's what the "pc-specific.nix" file is.
+i am using this on multiple devices, all of them having different requirements so that's what the `pc-specific.nix` file is.

 ## Running and config